pranav-ganesh/tp/docs/DeveloperGuide.md

 **MSS**

-1. CMM ask whether to start creation new Database using import data or insert into existing database, upon startup
+1. Upon startup, CMM prompts user whether to start importing with a new Database, or to import into the existing database

 2. User determines import setting

-3. CMM imports the file
+3. CMM imports the file accordingly

-4. CMM starts as per normal

    Use case ends.